S-ROLL/notebook.language/docs/speaking/part1/idea1.md

 - hit it off
 - sad to say, ``...``

+!!! example
+    Although my schedules are hectic, thanks to my personality, I still manage to hit it off and get along well with my neighboors.
+I think my personality plays a big role in helping us get along.
+We may not see each other often, but when we do, we always have a good conversation.

 ### What do you like abou your living area? (*)

+!!! example
+    There are serveral things that I really like about my living area, but what I find most amazing is the high quality of life.
+The area is full of great food options.
+A lot of library nearby, perfect for whenever I need a quiet place to study.
+There are so many facilities like school, convenient store, restaurant... so incredibly convenient.

 ### What dont you like about your living area? (*)

 !!! example
     Honestly, based on my observation, it’s quite adorable.
 But that doesn’t mean there’s no room for improvement, right?
 The most striking issue is the traffic jam.
 I always feel burned out whenever I’m outside during rush hour.
 I wish it could be improved to make life easier for everyone living here.

 ### Do you plan to live in your living area for a long time? (*)

+!!! example
+    The idea of moving has never crossed my mind because the job opportunities and the quality of life here are exactly what I need.
+So I don’t see myself relocating ``ˌriː.ləʊˈkeɪ.tɪŋ`` anywhere else in the near future.
+For now, I’m content with staying in this area for a long time.

 ### Is it a good place for families with children / to grow up?
 - **As I said earlier**